ckoppula199/Actors-Degrees-Of-Seperation/README.md

 2 degrees of separation.
 1: Chris Pratt and Cobie Smulders starred in Delivery Man
 2: Cobie Smulders and Tom Cruise starred in Jack Reacher: Never Go Back

+The program uses a breadth first search algorithm to find the shortest path between 2 actors, treating the actors as nodes and movies as edges.